 Now, you already know how to spot and steer clear of potentially irritating lip balms.
 But what if the one that you are using now is also not doing much for you?
 The easiest way to figure it out is to change lip balms if you are continuously having to reapply what you are already using.

 Think of it like drinking a glass of soda to quench your thirst.
 You are drinking something that is tasty but has zero nutritional value.
 You are going to feel thirsty right after this.
-The same thing applies to balms filled with menthol, fragrance, and flavor.
+The same thing applies to balms filled with menthol, fragrance, and flavour.

 A good lip balm will keep your lips hydrated for a long time without the need for reapplication.
 Here are our recommended lip balms: